 - A very focused 3-5 year plan that will significantly change the financials.

-I suspect their plan is going to include opening lots of new stores quickly (probably in 2nd and 3rd tier cities – and by sub-franchising) and converting the currently-owned stores to franchises (which will free up capital and pop the ROE).
+I suspect their plan is going to include opening lots of new stores quickly (probably in 2nd and 3rd tier cities – and by sub-franchising) and converting the currently-owned stores to franchises (which will free up capital and pop the ROE in the near-term).
 That’s a guess but I think it is likely.
 Note; If you want to see this plan in action, look at the performance of Burger King since it was purchased by 3G capital in 2010.

 So KFC has always had an advantage in menu popularity in China.
-But McDonalds now might have a significant advantage in management.
+But McDonalds now might have a significant advantage in management performance.
 It is like Yum!
 China is driving a sedan and McDonalds has just upgraded to a Ferrari.
 This should worry them.